PotzarellaMozarella/PotzarellaMozarella/README.md

 One exemplar of my approach is "HappyHead," a mental health platform  that secured a prestigious gold award 🥇.
 I've also shared insights through a comprehensive article on web application development published on both [LinkedIn](https://www.linkedin.com/in/parishap/) and [Medium](https://medium.com/@parisha.workshop).
 I designed a user-friendly interface that exudes professionalism and approachability, fostering trust for users seeking mental health support.
 The seamless user journey provides access to resources, professional communication, and progress tracking.

+My portfolio reveals a Chrome extension for lead tracking 📈, a playlist app Jammming 🎶, showcasing my expertise across UI/UX design, brand identity alignment, and creating immersive digital experiences.

 Beyond work, I indulge in reading 📚, ukulele playing 🎵, indoor rowing 🚣, writing 📝, singing 🎤, learning French 🇫🇷, and being a professional passenger seat occupier 🚗.
 I advocate for percussive maintenance ⚙️ and am a devoted fan of dark modes in apps 🌗.

-## Profile Summary 🚀

-With 8+ years of leadership experience at Amazon, CRED, Unacademy and more, I've orchestrated remarkable growth, contributing to revenue surpassing $20M and spearheading over 100 impactful brand campaigns, amassing a transaction value exceeding $1B.

-As I transition into development, my accomplishments include designing a MERN Stack mental health project that secured a prestigious gold award 🥇.
-I've also shared insights through a comprehensive article on web application development published on both [LinkedIn](https://www.linkedin.com/in/parishap/) and [Medium](https://medium.com/@parisha.workshop).

-My portfolio reveals a Chrome extension for lead tracking 📈, a playlist app Jammming 🎶, showcasing my expertise across UI/UX design, brand identity alignment, and creating immersive digital experiences.

 ## Tech Stack Proficiency 🛠️